mtamme/promises/README.md

 promises
 ========

-A simple nonblocking promise implementation
+A simple nonblocking promise implementation with continuation and filter support.